Auction Conveyancing Specialists

 What are the risks of buying at auction?

-When buying at auction there are no guarantees.
-If you buy at auction you do so caveat emptor (literally 'let the buyer beware'), which means that if there's something wrong with the property, you probably won’t have any comeback against the seller or the auctioneers.
+When buying at auction, there are no guarantees.
+If you buy at auction, you do so caveat emptor (literally 'let the buyer beware'), which means that if there's something wrong with the property, you probably won’t have any comeback against the seller or the auctioneers.
 You might have a remedy if there were misrepresentations in the auction catalogue or legal pack, however this is a complicated area of law and you'll need a property auction solicitors.
-You could be faced with the prospect of possibly expensive litigation, which is best avoided.
+You could face the prospect of expensive litigation, which is best avoided.
 Read more - What are the risks of buying at auction?

 Auction TitleChecker